-- FA 3-5 Develop policy and equitability provide programmatic resources to: a) Increase the production and consumption of home-grown and locally sourced food by supporting farmers markets and community supported agriculture. b) Create policies and practices to encourage the purchase of healthy, climate-friendly and minimally processed foods for public meetings, events and facilities. c) Expand opportunities for food production and neighborhood-scale distribution including community gardens, especially for low-income populations and communities of color. d) Increase the use of public and private land and roof-tops for growing food. e) Increase the planting of fruit and nut trees in appropriate locations. f) Leverage the purchasing power of public and private institutions to source low-carbon and local foods including schools. - FA 3-6 Encourage multi-family properties developers to establish land for community gardens. - FA 3-7 Provide resources and information regarding community gardening and composting to educate the general public on how to grow edible plants with low inputs or organically. - FA 3-8 Increase capacity for community gleaning, defined as "the act of collecting excess fresh foods from farms, gardens, farmers markets, grocers, restaurants, state/county fairs, or any other sources in order to provide it to those in need."
-(USDA definition).
+FA 3-5 Equitability provide programmatic resources to: a) Increase the production and consumption of homegrown and locally sourced food by supporting farmers markets and community supported agriculture. b) Create policies and practices to encourage the purchase of healthy, climate-friendly and minimally processed foods for public meetings, events and facilities. c) Expand opportunities for food production and neighborhood-scale distribution including community gardens, especially for lowincome populations and communities of color. d) Increase the use of public and private land and rooftops for growing food. e) Increase the planting of fruit and nut trees in appropriate locations. f) Leverage the purchasing power of public and private institutions to source low-carbon and local foods including schools.

+FA 3-6 Encourage multi-family properties developers to establish land for community gardens.

+- FA 3-7 Provide resources and information regarding community gardening and composting to educate the general public on how to grow edible plants with low inputs or organically. - FA 3-8 Increase capacity for community gleaning, defined as "the act of collecting excess fresh foods from farms, gardens, farmers markets, grocers, restaurants, state/county fairs, or any other sources in